 SELECT column-name (use * symbol to have all columns of table) FROM table-name

 SELECT * FROM STUDENTS ;

 SELECT and FROM are the two clauses which are most important and vital for any SQL query when retrieving data from database table.
 FROM clauses determines logically as to which table to get the data from and SELECT decides what to fetch from the table.
-As for Semi-Colon , this is the Standard defined for SQL by ANSI .
-Though in T-SQL , semi-colon is not required and many other database management software also doesn’t require it.
-However , a good Practice is to do it so that your code can be executed in other DBMS softwares as well without having to change it.
+As for Semi-Colon , this is the Standard for SQL by ANSI .
+Though, in T-SQL , semi-colon is not necessary and many other database management software also doesn’t require it.
+However , a good Practice is to do it so that your code can run on other DBMS software as well without having to change it.

 In above query , SELECT will get all the columns with all data FROM Table Student.
 Easy enough right?